“How awesome is this place! This is none other than the house of God, and this is the gate of heaven.” (Gen 28.17)

 The drone photos of fire outlined by the walls of the cathedral were like an eerie architectural drawing of the cruciform shape of a medieval cathedral – walls standing, interior churning with fire.
 Yesterday evening it looked as if all would be lost.

 This morning we have learned that the walls will stand.
 The crown of thorns was saved along with some other valuable relics and artifacts.
 Even the great organ and glorious rose windows have miraculously survived the intense heat from the fire.
 The fire attacked, burned, and destroyed plenty, but the edifice stands and will be rebuilt.
-The body of Notre Dame was pierced and attacked by fire.
-The Body of Christ will endure all of her many trials and remain standing until the end of time.
+Just as the body of Notre Dame was pierced and attacked by fire, the Body of Christ will endure all of her many trials and remain standing until the end of time.

 Faith is both personal and communal.
-As Catholics, the history of the Church is ours.
-Glorious cathedrals like Notre Dame are ours.
+As Catholics, the history of the Church is our birthright.
+Glorious cathedrals like Notre Dame are our home.
 It is mine, and it is yours.
 I was able to pass through the doors of Notre Dame to venerate the crown of thorns because it is my patrimony.
 I know the way in.
-Once inside I joined hundreds of others who also knew the way in, and together we remembered the tremendous gift of Our Lord’s passion on a Friday of Lent as we looked ahead to Holy Week and the celebration of Easter.
+Once inside I joined hundreds of others who also knew the way in, and together we remembered the tremendous gift of Our Lord’s passion on a Friday of Lent as we looked ahead to Holy Week and the joyful celebration of Easter.

 One of the reasons that Barbara and Paul Henkels founded the Regina Academies was to introduce young people to their 2,000 years of Christian heritage.
 Notre Dame was built toward the end of what some call the “Dark Ages” as a tribute to Our Lady.
 An era that could produce a monument of faith as stunning as Notre Dame could not have been dark, but filled with the burning light of faith, just waiting for an opportunity to break free and to soar toward the heavens in glorious praise.